matthewp14/mongo-blog-backend/README.md

 ### Configuration
 You MUST copy `Team32Lab2.ini.example` into `Team32Lab2.ini` and configure it properly for the CLI to connect to mysql.
 Put your own database credentials in it.

+### PYTHON VERSION
+This will *not* run on Python < 3.6 since the CLI uses f-strings!
+So please make sure your Python is version 3.6/3.7 before running this program!